jetbrains-academy/data-visualization-course/2_1_bar_and_pie_charts_seaborn/1_theory/1_countplot/task.md

 ## Task

-Modify the `plot` by adding a call to the `catplot` function.
+Use the `catplot` function to build a simple count plot.
 Pass `games` there as the data, `platform` as the x-axis, and `count` as the kind.

-Note that we preprocessed the data for you, but if you prefer, you can do this yourself.
-Please see the corresponding hint below.
+Note that we preprocessed the data for you.
+To learn how we do it, please see the corresponding hint below.

 ## Hints
 <div class="hint" title="How to run the code?">